Himegasaki Sakurako Is a Hot Mess: Characters

 The scion of the Rurigaki Group who lived most of her life overseas but moved to Japan in search of her sister.
 She transfers to Aki's school and becomes her classmate.

 Publication

 The series is written and illustrated by Kousuke Yasuda.
 It began serialization in the May 2020 issue Media Factory's Comic Cune magazine, released on March 27, 2020.
 The first tankōbon volume was released on December 26, 2020.
 A voiced comic (voice comic) was released on Kadokawa's official YouTube channel on September 27, 2021, to commemorate the release of the series' second volume, with Ayasa Itō voicing Sakurako and Kana Ichinose voicing Setsuna.
 A second voice comic was posted on October 12, 2021.
-As of May 27, 2025, the series has been compiled into six tankōbon volumes.
+As of March 27, 2026, the series has been compiled into seven tankōbon volumes.

 In November 2024, Seven Seas Entertainment announced that they had licensed the series for English publication beginning in June 2025.